satyakonmsft/skype-docs/Skype/Skype-For-Business-Bot-Framework/README.md

+---
+title: Skype for Business Bot Framework README file
+description: 'Contributor guidelines for the Skype for Business Bot Frameword documentation.' ms.date: 05/11/2021
+---
-# README
+# README Skype-For-Business-Bot-Framework

 Thank you for your interest in **Skype for Business Bot Framework** documentation!

-This documentation is hosted on the [Skype Developer platform documentation on Microsoft Docs](https://docs.microsoft.com/skype-sdk/skype-for-business-bot-framework/docs/overview).
+This documentation is hosted on the [Skype Developer platform documentation on Microsoft Docs](./docs/overview.md).
 Please read it there.

 If you're interested in contributing to this documentation, then please read on.

 ## Contribute to the documentation

 You may want to contribute new content or improve existing **Skype for Business Bot Framework** content.
-If you do, then clone this repoistory, create a new branch from the master branch, add your content, and then create a pull request to contribute your changes back into master branch.
+If you do, then clone this repository, create a new branch from the master branch, add your content, and then create a pull request to contribute your changes back into master branch.
 Pull requests are the way to move changes from a topic branch back into the master branch.